jpkintu/Navigating_Uganda_s_Interbank_Currents/README.md

 Let's start by examining the visual representation of the data:
 <img src="Assets/Tableau Charts/Avg inter bank rates over years(2012-2024).png" alt="Avg inter bank rates over years(2012-2024)"/>
 <p align="center"><i>This graph illustrates the annual mean rates for three key metrics: the overnight rate, the seven-day rate, and the overall rate.
 Each line tells a story of Uganda's economic journey, with peaks and troughs reflecting various economic conditions and policy decisions.</i></p>
 #### Key Observations:
-Peak in 2012: The most striking feature of this graph is the pronounced peak in 2012.
+**Peak in 2012:** The most striking feature of this graph is the pronounced peak in 2012.
 During this year, we observed the highest rates across all three categories.

 <img src="Assets/Tableau Charts/Average Interbank Rates by month 2012.png" alt="Avg Interbank Rates by month 2012"/>

-.
-General Downward Trend: Following the 2012 peak, we see a general downward trend in all three rates.
+**General Downward Trend:** Following the 2012 peak, we see a general downward trend in all three rates.
 This decline indicates a gradual easing of monetary policy over the years, potentially aimed at stimulating economic growth by reducing borrowing costs.

 .
 Convergence of Rates: As we move towards more recent years, we notice a convergence of the three rates.
 This narrowing spread between overnight and seven-day rates could indicate increased stability and predictability in the short-term money market.
 .
 Recent Uptick: Towards the end of the observed period (2023-2024), we see a slight upturn in rates.
 This recent increase might signal a shift in monetary policy stance, possibly in response to changing economic conditions or inflationary concerns.